willymcallister/willymcallister.github.io/_articles/charge.md

 ### Where we're headed
 {:.no_toc}

-* A good way to learn about charge is to understand its historical development.
-The idea of charge came about to explain the existence of electric force.

 * There are two types of charge.
 Benjamin Franklin gave us the names for charge, Plus and Minus.

-The same (like) charges repel each other, and different (unlike) charges attract each other.
+* Like charges repel each other, $+$ repels $+$, $-$ repels $-$.

+* Unlike charges attract each other, $+$ attracts $-$.

 * Charles Augustin de Coulomb worked out how the electric force behaves.
 He showed the electric force is proportional to the product of the two charges $(q_1, q_2)$, and inversely proportional to the square of the distance between the charges.
 This is called [Coulomb's Law](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics/ee-electric-force-and-electric-field/v/coulombs-law).

     $F_e \propto \dfrac{q_1 \, q_2}{r^2}$

-* The smallest charged objects we know of are two sub-atomic particles, the electron $(-)$ and the proton $(+)$.
+* The smallest charged objects we know of are the electron $(-)$ and the proton $(+)$.
 They have the same charge, with opposite signs.

-* You can specify a specific amount of charge two ways, in units of *coulombs* or by counting some number of *electron charges*, $e^-$.

-* $1 \,\text{coulomb}$ is the amount of charge that moves past a point in a wire in $1\,\text{second}$ when the current is $1\,\text{ampere}$.

-* $1 \,\text{coulomb}$ is equivalent to the total charge of $6.242 \times 10^{18}$ electrons.
+* $1$ coulomb is defined as the total charge of $6.242 \times 10^{18}$ elementary charges.

-  The charge on an electron is $e^- = 1.602 \times 10^{-19}$ coulombs.
+* The charge on an electron is $e^- = -1.602 \times 10^{-19}$ coulombs.

 ----

+A good way to learn about charge is to understand its historical development.
+The idea of charge came about to explain the existence of electric force.

 ## Eels and amber

-For the moment, pretend you never heard of electricity, and forget you know anything about atoms.
-Egyptians knew if you touched an eel it could give you a shock.
-5000 year old Egyptian texts refer to eels as "Thunderer of the Nile."
+For the moment, pretend you never heard of electricity.
+Forget you know about atoms.

+5000 years ago Egyptians knew if you touched an eel it could give you a shock.
+Texts refer to eels as "Thunderer of the Nile."
 They didn't know what was happening, but they used to tell sick people to touch eels, and sometimes it made them feel better (other times probably not).
 So the very first practical application of electricity was in medicine.

 {% include img.html img="charge_electric-eel.jpg" alt="Electric eel" %}{: height="200px" :}